Frequently Asked Questions

 These FAQ are provided by the IOC for information purposes only.
-Participants and other accredited persons are invited to consult the IOC Social Media, Blogging and Internet Guidelines (the “Guidelines”) in their full version, available online at http://www.olympic.org/news/media-resources and the NOC Extranet.
+Participants and other accredited persons at the Games of the XXXI Olympiad Rio 2016 (the “Games”) are invited to consult the IOC Social and Digital Media Guidelines (the “Guidelines”) in their full version, available at www.olympic.org.

 Q: Who is concerned by the Guidelines?

-A: The Guidelines apply to all accredited persons, in particular to all athletes, coaches, officials, personnel of National Olympic Committees and International Federations and members of media accredited to the Olympic Games (“Participants”).
+A: The Guidelines apply to all accredited persons, in particular to all athletes, coaches, officials, personnel of National Olympic Committees and of International Federations and members of media accredited to the Games.

 Q: When do the Guidelines apply?

-A: The Guidelines apply from the opening of the Olympic Villages (30 January 2014), until the closing of the Olympic Villages (26 February 2014).
+A: The Guidelines apply from the opening of the Olympic Village, on 24 July 2016, until the closing of the Olympic Village, on 24 August 2016.

-Q: Can I use social media or update my blog/website during my participation in the Olympic Games?
+Q: Can I use social media or update my blog/website during my participation in the Games?

-During the period of the Olympic Games, Participants are not allowed to commercialise their social media and internet activity (see further below “Can I post about my sponsors during the Olympic Games?”).
+During the period of the Games, accredited persons are not allowed to commercialise their social media and internet activities (see further below “Can I post about my sponsors during the Games?”).

 Q: Can I post about the competitions?